 - Protection and Defense

 Reservations are recommended for the lightsaber experience.
 You can reserve up to 60 days in advance through the Disneyland app or this link to Savi's Workshop reservations.
 You can always check the app to see if same-day reservations are available.
 Limited walk-up reservations may be available if there is space.
-You must reserve with a credit card and will have to pay the $249.99 cost of the lightsaber if you miss your reservation.
+You must reserve with a credit card and will have to pay the full cost of the lightsaber if you miss your reservation.
+Prices do vary from time to time.
+But it's about $249.99 plus tax.
 You can cancel an advance reservation at least one day in advance.
-Check in 15 minutes before your reservation.
-If you have an early morning reservation, you can enter Disneyland early (bring proof of your reservation!) through a special turnstile so that you can get to Savi's Workshop on time.
+Check in 10 minutes before your reservation.

 If you do not want to pay as much for a lightsaber, you can sometimes purchase a much less expensive lightsaber from a cart in the tunnel near Droid Depot.

 Looking to store your large purchases?
-The Droid Depot or the Stroller Shop in the Esplanade will hold onto them for you.
+The Droid Depot, Pioneer Mercantile or the Stroller Shop in the Esplanade will hold onto your lightsaber for you (with receipt on same day of purchase).
 If you're flying back to your home on Earth, you can bring your lightsaber on the plane and store it in the overhead bin.
 You can also ship it home from First Order Cargo.

 Droid Depot